► CAR races in Mini JCW Challenge

 ► Rabid, rapid miniature touring cars

-When this magazine began life as Small Car & Mini Owner in 1962, could anyone have imagined a Mini quite as steroidal or downright malevolent-looking as the F56 JCW Challenge race car?
+When this magazine began life as Small Car & Mini Owner in 1962, could anyone have imagined a Mini quite as purposeful, as steroidal, as downright malevolent-looking as the F56 JCW Challenge race car?

 More than 30 of these wide-arched, slick-shod machines do battle in the top JCW class of the one-make Mini Challenge championship, and for the opening round of the 2017 season at Oulton Park, CAR's James Taylor was driving the series’ guest car.